metacommunities/metacommunities/publications/sss_dec2015/log.md

 - now need to revise manuscript from p18 onwards

+## Tue Mar 22 09:50:02 UTC 2016
+- didn't get to do anything yesterday, and this morning, playing around with external disks.
+Can see the time -- its an hour in and I've done nothing
+-managed to hand edit 4 pages, and then enter them.
+Maybe a bit better.
+- at the conclusion now.
+Looks ok.
+Just need to do the two diagrams again -- that should be enjoyable.

 ## TODO
      1	- *DONE* assemble the sts references on number that I'm referring to -- Porter, Desrosieres, Hacking, Mackenzie, Verran, Scandinavia journal, Latour, Law, Callon
      2	- *DONE* add all to zotero and set up bib files